 Yes, check out https://www.facebook.com/NavyRecruitTrainingCommand and http://www.bootcamp.navy.mil/.
 They will have lots of information for you. https://www.facebook.com/NavalServiceTraining also has items at times.

-The RTC will stream PIR live at http://navylive.dodlive.mil/ beginning at 8:45 am CST on the day of PIR for those who are unable to attend in person.
-(Once PIR has passed, you may be able to see the video at https://www.dvidshub.net/tags/video/navy-boot-camp-graduation, but not all of them are included there.)
+RTC will stream PIR live at http://navylive.dodlive.mil/ beginning at 8:45 am CST on the day of PIR for those who are unable to attend in person.
+(Once PIR has passed, you will be able to see the video at https://navylive.dodlive.mil/.
+If the one you want is not there, then click on a PIR video and then change the date in the URL to the date you want.
+You will have to change both the numerical date and the written out date in the URL.
+For example, if you want the video for the March 3, 2017 PIR date, then change https://navylive.dodlive.mil/2019/08/23/navy-recruit-graduation-august-23-2019/ to https://navylive.dodlive.mil/2017/03/03/navy-recruit-graduation-march-3-2017/.)

 Can recruits take anything to BC with them?

 Recruits should go with what they have on their backs, their cell phones, and not much else.
-(See Things to Do in the Last Month Before Your Future Sailor Leaves for the RTC.)
+Effective August 2022 Recruits can bring their own (approved) running shoes.
+(See Things to Do in the Last Month Before Your Future Sailor Leaves for RTC.)

 What will the first day be like at BC?